-Gopher General meters slow release fumigant tablets into an artificial tunnel.
+Gopher General meters a slow-release fumigant product into an artificial tunnel.

-The fumigant tablets are poured into an enclosed hopper at the start of treating a field.
+The fumigant product is poured into an enclosed hopper at the start of treating a field.

 The operator is only exposed to fumigant for a short period at the start and end of the day.

-The fumigant tablets will continue to gas off if left in the hopper overnight.
-They must be returned to their original container at the end of the day.
-To make this easy and minimize operator exposure, the enclosed hopper flips over to empty the remaining product back into original container.
+Fumigant product will continue to release gas if left in the product tank.
+To make this easy, and to minimize operator exposure, the product tank flips over to empty remaining product.

 A 20 inch diameter disk, independent to shank movement, enters the ground first.
 It cuts a deep slot in the soil to keep roots from wrapping around the shank.

 The shank and torpedo enter the soil after the disk is fully engaged.
 The torpedo runs level at a depth of approximately 10 or 12 inches.